EFForg/starttls-everywhere/RULES.md

 #### policy-alias

 If set, other fields are ignored.
 This value should be a key in the upper-level "policy-aliases" configuration object.
 The policy for this domain will be configured as the denoted policy in the "policy-aliases" object.

-#### min-tls-version
-Default: `TLSv1.2`

-The minimum TLS version expected from this domain.
-Sending mail to domains under this policy should fail if the sending MTA cannot negotiate a TLS version equal to or greater than the listed version.
-Valid values are `TLSv1`, `TLSv1.1`, and `TLSv1.2`.

 #### mode
 Default: `testing` (required)